Updated March 4, 2023.

 Commitment to Accessibility

 As someone who provides training to web designers and developers on website accessibility and provides accessibility services through my client-based business, I need to practice what I preach.
-I am committed to making this website accessible and in compliance with Web Content Accessibility Guidelines (WCAG) and good usability practices.
+I have gone to great lengths to make the website accessible and in compliance with Web Content Accessibility Guidelines (WCAG) 2.1 AA and good usability practices.

 I have manually coded all opt-in forms on the site because the code produced as a result of using a shortcode was not accessible.

 I have contacted some developers about accessibility issues with their plugins.
 Several have resolved those issues at my request.
 Otherwise, where I am able, I edit the plugin code myself.

 I am in the process of replacing the site navigation.